lukaM19/CompSci308_SLogo_team05/README.md

       practice the new topics learned in class.
 I think I did some of the best "architecture" design I have ever done in my life.
 But the project was still very challenging. learned more about how javaFX works as well.
+* Ricky-
+    * The hardest part of the project was the scale rather than the actual architecture design.
+The design was something I could enjoy planning a little but having to implement multiple iterations of that (each with hundreds of lines of code) on a small time-scale was draining and made it difficult to find motivation when the deadline was near.
+Testing was nice as it made sure the project held together even as everyone ran out of energy to do more work.